Manjinder Virk

 Manjinder Virk is a British actress, director and writer.
 She has appeared in the television series Holby City (1999), Doctors (2000), The Bill (2004), The Ghost Squad (2005), Runaway (2009), Skins (2010), Monroe (2011), Hunted (2012) and Midsomer Murders (2016 –2018).

-She has also written and directed the short films Forgive (2008) and Out of Darkness (2013), the latter of which she won Best of Fest award at the Aesthetica Short Film Festival.
+She has also written and directed the short films Forgive (2008) and Out of Darkness (2013), the latter of which she won the Best of Fest award at the Aesthetica Short Film Festival.

-Early life
+Early life and education

-Virk was born in Coventry, England.
-Her mother's name is Jasvir.
+Manjinder Virk was born in Coventry, England to parents of Indian origin.
+Her mother's name is Jasvir, while her father was Harbhajan Singh Virk.
 She comes from a family of three children.

 She began acting at the Belgrade Youth Theatre in Coventry and went on to become artistic director of Pangram Dance Theatre with her brother, Hardish.

 She went on to earn a degree in contemporary dance at De Montfort University in Leicester.